Maddie09L/QA-portfolio/README.md

 Welcome!
 This repository is my Quality Assurance Portfolio, showcasing end-to-end QA work I performed on a real web application called **Vector** - an online learning and mock interview platform.

-I partnered with the software engenieer building Vector to provide full QA coverage: test planning, manual test execution, defect reporting, and verification of fixes - collaborating daily through a shared Jira board.
+I partnered with the software engineer building Vector to provide full QA coverage: test planning, manual test execution, defect reporting, and verification of fixes - collaborating daily through a shared Jira board.

 ---